balima78/these-R-nice/README.md

 - [shinydashboardPlus](https://cran.r-project.org/web/packages/shinydashboardPlus/index.html) - Extend {shinydashboard} with 'AdminLTE2' components.
 [Exemplo de uso](https://rinterface.com/shiny/shinydashboardPlus/)
 - [shinyuieditor](https://rstudio.github.io/shinyuieditor/index.html) - A visual tool for building the UI portion of a Shiny application that generates clean and human-readable code.
 - [designer](https://ashbaldry.github.io/designer/) - intended to make the initial generation of a UI wireframe of a shiny application as quick and simple as possible.
+-[bslib](https://rstudio.github.io/bslib/) - designed for use with any Shiny or R Markdown project that uses Bootstrap -[shinytest](https://rstudio.github.io/shinytest/) - provides a simulation of a Shiny app that you can control in order to automate testing.
+-[shinyloadtest](https://rstudio.github.io/shinyloadtest/) - allow to load test deployed Shiny apps.
+Load testing helps developers and administrators estimate how many users their application can support.

 ### a testar :boom: